connar/connar.github.io/content/posts/peb.md

 +++

 ## Intro
-This is the first post of the malware series that me and my friend r4sti will be starting.
-We basically started learning malware concepts, dev and windows internals, and I will keep track of what we learn - like the rest of the things in this blog:)
+This is the first post of the malware series that me and my friend @r4sti will be starting.
+We basically started learning malware concepts, dev and windows internals, and I will keep track of what we learn - like the rest of the things in this blog:) <small><i>Special thanks to him cause he is basically teaching me 70% of this stuff lol.</i></small>

 So in this post, we will dive into:
 - What is PEB